 Sign #2: You’re adventurous.

 Ah, I’m not talking about your ability to Zip-line in the Himalayas or hike the Appalachian Trail (though if you already have, that’s awesome).
 I’m talking more about the ability to live paycheck to paycheck for awhile, at least until your revenue stabilizes.
 Having the ability to make “things work” with “what you’ve got” is actually quite adventurous.
 Being adventurous means skirting the limits of what’s financial comfortable for you.
-Setting up a coffee shop can seem straight forward, until it isn’t and then you are forces to use your skills to make things work.
+Setting up a coffee shop can seem straight forward, until it isn’t and then you are forced to use your skills to make things work.

 Sign #3: You’re good at following through.